 Everton Park was once hailed as the next Tiong Bahru, and it’s hardly a surprise.
 Nestled opposite the hip Duxton area, the quaint neighbourhood exudes an authentic suburban-hipster charm, thanks to the plethora of indie cafes, restaurants and stores amidst the old-school HDB setting.
 Below, we show you where to get your hands on top-notch coffee, gourmet sandwiches, wonderful baked goods, irresistible ice cream, comforting Korean grub, healthy poke, and even a spot of grooming for the lads.

-Psst…if you like this, check out heaps more neighbourhood guides here.
+Psst…if you like this, check out heaps more neighbourhood guides here or watch the video down below for a closer look.

 Nylon Coffee Roasters